kahunacohen/real-world-fp/part2.md

 function in the composition.
 This is impossible in the filtering function above (`filter(employee => employee.active)`).
 But if a component part of a composition proves too difficult to debug, factor it out into a separate, named function so you can insert breakpoints.
 Regardless of the programming paradigm this is good practice.
 Reserve inline functions for no-brainers.

+## Currying/Partial Application
+In the last post we mentioned currying and partial application in passing when we imported `filter` and `join` from ramda and used it in our composition.
+We used these functions instead of `Array.prototype.filter` and `Array.prototype.join` because the built in functions operate as "methods" on `Array` instead of taking an array as a parameter.
+We need to build compositions, remember, with functions that take the data we are operating on as inputs, and we need the data to always be the last parameter.

+This requirement sometimes entails using curried functions.
+A quick clarification on terminology:

+* *currying*: defining a function such that when passed less arguments than expected, the function returns another function which takes the rest of the arguments.
+* *parital application*: *calling* a function with less arguments than expected, producing another function that accepts the rest of the arguments.